In my last post I shared with you 15 toys for baby’s first year. Babies are great and all, but now it’s time to talk about toys for toddlers!

 5. Toys that encourage pretend play.

 The toddler years are the golden years of creativity.
 Embrace them!
 Toddlers can pretend with just about anything, even if it’s not meant to be a toy.
-If you’re looking to make a purchase, encourage imaginary play with goodies such as pretend food (especially the kind you can “cut” apart with a plastic knife), kitchen sets, dress-up clothes (don’t look too far!), baby dolls (for girls and boys), stuffed or plastic animals, and toddler-sized brooms, doll strollers, or shopping carts.
+If you’re looking to make a purchase, encourage imaginary play with goodies such as pretend food (especially the kind you can “cut” apart with a plastic or wooden knife), kitchen sets, dress-up clothes (don’t look too far!), baby dolls (for dolls are for girls AND boys!), stuffed or plastic animals (watch out for choking hazards, of course), and toddler-sized brooms, doll strollers, or shopping carts.
 Have a few basics on hand, and leave the rest to your child’s ever-growing imagination!

 6. Toys that feel “weird”.

 Toddlers learn best when they can use all their senses.
 Additionally, it’s important for kiddos to be able to tolerate and interact with substances of all kinds of textures, from wet and slimy, to scratchy and bumpy, and everything in between.
-In general, the more toddlers can use their hands to interact with “weird” sensations early on, the more likely they will be able to tolerate various textures of foods in their mouths (thus alleviating some stress related to picky eating behaviors).
+In general, the more toddlers can use their hands to interact with “weird” sensations early on, the more likely they will be able to tolerate various textures of foods in their mouths (thus alleviating some stress related to picky eating behaviors, read more about helping your picky eater here).
 Think about it: if you wouldn’t touch certain textures with your hands, why would you put them in your mouth?
-Some examples include playing with shaving or whipped cream, play dough, glow-in-the-dark slime, simple cornstarch/water mixture, flubber, cooked spaghetti, bucket of dry beans/pasta/rice (find hidden toys like puzzle pieces or lacing beads in them), (squeezable) sidewalk chalk, (edible) finger paint, bubble wrap, floam, cloud dough, and sand.
+Some examples include playing with shaving or whipped cream, play dough, glow-in-the-dark slime, simple cornstarch/water mixture, flubber, cooked spaghetti, bucket of dry beans/pasta/rice (find hidden toys like puzzle pieces or lacing beads in them), (squeezable) sidewalk chalk, (edible) finger paint, bubble wrap, floam, cloud dough, regular sand, Kinetic Sand, or Living Sands.
 Whew!
 Though these aren’t really “toys” per se, I really felt they needed to be included because of how important they are for kids’ developing bodies and brains.
 Buy them or make many of them yourself.
 Or better yet, have your toddler help you make them!

 It’s never too early to introduce children to books.
 Kids who are read to from an early age are more likely to become good readers and achieve academic success than those who aren’t read to on a regular basis, regardless of socioeconomic status.
 But it’s not enough to simply read books to kids.
 Little ones who become the most successful in reading and academics in late elementary school and beyond are the ones whose caregivers involved them in story time and made it interactive.
 Point out pictures and words, ask questions about what will happen next, clarify unfamiliar words to develop vocabulary, and check for understanding to develop comprehension.
 Look for engaging books that encourage rhythm, rhyming, repetition, matching, and/or identification of objects (animals, vehicles, body parts, shapes, colors, numbers, etc.).
 Give kids chances to improve their fine motor and hand-eye coordination skills by allowing them to turn the pages one by one, and help their imagination run wild as you narrate the story with unique character voices.
 Just wait: by the time your toddler is three years old, she’ll probably be “reading” and performing many of her favorites stories for you!